 What Can 1-Year-Olds Do in Gymnastics?

-While a 1-year-old won’t be performing advanced gymnastics routines, plenty of age-appropriate activities can benefit their growth:
+While a 1-year-old won’t be performing advanced gymnastics routines, there are plenty of age-appropriate activities that benefit their growth.
+These early experiences build strength, coordination, confidence, and body awareness, all through simple, playful movement.

 1. Tummy Time & Rolling